If you talk to a lot of people, today, they'll have you believe that they were in

-"Feeble Screams From Forests Unknown" begins the album with fury and speed, and is one
+"Feeble Screams From Forests Unknown" begins the album with fury and speed, and is

+Hate".
 This song is indeed, fucking cold.
 So to speak, of course.
 The song then settles down a bit as a melancholic riff carries

 it to its conclusion.
 That was no mere song, it was like a journey, and it was only the beginning.

 Next is "Ea, Lord of the Depths".
-This song begins with a drum beat that remains consistent
+This song begins with a drum beat that remains

-simply knew what they were supposed to sound like, in his head, and made it happen.
+He simply knew what they were supposed to sound like, in his head, and made it happen.
 As for the music, the second song features

 the aforementioned double bass at the beginning, and a very dark guitar melody that weaves through your subconscious and corrupts